Thoman46/BandwidthMonitorShutdown/README.md

 ## 📦 How to Use
 1. Clone or download this repository.
-2. Modify `ShutdownOnLowEthernet.ps1` if you want to change the settings.
+2. Modify `config.json` if you want to change the settings.
 3. Run `RunBandwidthMonitor.bat` to start monitoring.

-> **Tip:** You can add the batch file to your Windows startup folder to monitor automatically at boot!
+4. After the specified duration of low bandwidth, the system will shut down automatically.

 ## ⚖️ License
 This project is licensed under the [MIT License](LICENSE).